dassarthak18/granite-docgen/README.md

 - [ ] Make it so that prompt is stored in ``prompt.txt``.
 - [ ] Test it out on Google Colab with ``granite-3b-code-instruct-2k``.
+- [ ] Build a web app around this.